 - Overheating of the Engine – the radiator works to cool the engine.
 If your engine overheats yet everything is in good shape, then your radiator may have a crack.
 When this happens while driving, pull over so as to avoid damaging your engine further.

-- The Need for Frequent Coolant Refill - although the coolant should be refilled regularly, if you notice that your vehicle requires constant refill, chances are that your radiator may be cracked.
+- The Need for Frequent Coolant Refill – although the coolant should be refilled regularly if you notice that your vehicle requires a constant refill, chances are that your radiator may be cracked.

 What Causes the Radiator to Crack?

 Now that you have gathered on how to tell that your radiator is cracked, it is equally important that you understand the reason behind it.
 Your radiator may crack because of;